-Elie \e-lie\ as a boy's name is of Hebrew and Greek origin, and the meaning of Elie is "God is my help; high; Jehovah is God".
-Elie is a variant of Eleazar (Hebrew): variant of Lazarus, the form used in the New Testament.
-Also a variant of Eli (Hebrew); biblical: Eli was a priest and judge who brought up the prophet Samuel.
-Elie is also used as a variant of Elias (Greek, Hebrew), Elijah (Hebrew).
+Elie \e-lie\ as a boys' name is of Hebrew and Greek derivation, and the meaning of the name Elie is "God is my help; high; Jehovah is God".
+Elie is a variant of Eleazar (Hebrew): variant of Lazarus.
+Elie is also a variation of Eli (Hebrew).
+Elie is also used as a variation of Elias (Greek, Hebrew) and Elijah (Hebrew).
 See also Elliot.

-Displayed below is the baby name popularity of the name Elie for boys.
-Elie reached its highest rank of #677 in the U.S. in 1880-1889 (Source: 2014 Birth Name Statistics).
+Charted below is the birth name popularity of Elie for boys.
+Elie reached its top position of #677 in the U.S. then, but is not ranked at the moment.
+(2014 Birth Statistics)